Alien: Earth: Release

-The first episode of Alien: Earth was screened early at the series' panel at the San Diego Comic-Con on July 25.
+The first episode of Alien: Earth was screened early at the series' panel at San Diego Comic-Con on July 25.
 The series premiered on FX and FX on Hulu with its first two episodes on August 12, followed by weekly releases of the remaining six episodes.
 Internationally, Alien: Earth was made available to stream on Disney+.

+The premiere episode of Alien: Earth on FX drew 589,000 total viewers (P2+), corresponding to a 0.19 rating.
+Subsequent episodes recorded total audiences ranging from 361,000 to 478,000 viewers throughout August and September 2025.
+The episode broadcast on September 23, 2025, attracted 469,000 viewers, earning a 0.15 rating, which represented a 22% increase compared with the previous week.
+Demographically, that episode registered 95,000 viewers among adults aged 18–49 (0.07 rating) and 176,000 viewers among adults aged 25–54 (0.14 rating).

 Reception

 Viewership

 The Walt Disney Company announced that the first episode of Alien: Earth garnered 9.2 million views worldwide within its first six days of streaming.
 This total was calculated by dividing the total hours watched by the episode's runtime, reflecting viewership on FX, Hulu, and Disney+.
 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that Alien: Earth was watched by 1.8 million U.S. households during its live-plus-five-day period.
 Boomer households (ages 65–74) over-indexed in viewership by 8% compared to other demographic groups.

 Nielsen Media Research, which records streaming viewership on some U.S. television screens, reported that Alien: Earth was watched for 464 million minutes between August 11–17, ranking as the seventh-most-streamed original series.
 In the following week, from August 18–24, it recorded 337 million minutes of watch time, making it the ninth-most-streamed original series that week.
 Alien: Earth was later streamed for 326 million minutes from August 25–31, making it the tenth-most-streamed original series of the week.
 Between September 1–7, it was streamed for 366 million minutes, ranking as the ninth most-streamed original series.
+In December 2025, Disney announced that Alien: Earth had surpassed 100 million hours of total viewing in 2025, becoming FX's largest streaming premiere to date.